grievans/Project2-Stream-Compaction/README.md

 An additional detail which was tested but ultimately is unused in this implementation was the reduction of size of the block once the number of threads needed to launch was low enough that we only had a single block.
 That is, when the number of threads that will do work is less than the default block size, the kernel would launch with a single block with a number of threads equal to the number of summations that will be done (also tested with that value rounded up to the next multiple of 32, to correspond with the size of warps).
 This however did not appear to cause any noticeable change in performance, and in testing various default block sizes it was found that starting all of the blocks with 32 threads (the size of a single warp) was most performant for running this implementation of scan on the hardware used&mdash;so since the blocks were single-warp-sized anyway (meaning there'd be no particular benefit to shrinking a block further, since 32 threads would make up the warp anyway), it was not necessary to use this size reduction behavior.

-## Questions
+# Performance Plots

-# TODO plot, analysis of phenomena
+TODO

-For smaller array sizes, the CPU implementation is plenty efficient and outperforms both the Naive and Work-efficient implementations
+For smaller array sizes, the CPU implementation is plenty efficient and outperforms both the Naive and Work-efficient implementations, while performing slightly slower than the Thrust implementation.

 # Nsight analysis

 ![](img/Overview1.png)

 ![](img/Overview2.png)

 Looking at the timeline for our Thrust-based implementation in NSight Systems, we see a few main periods of activity that seem to be associated with the calls to the Thrust library&mdash;firstly corresponding to the construction of the device vectors, then to the scan function itself, then to the copy operation sending the resulting data to the CPU side.